eddienko/jupyterlab-colabinspired-codecellbtn/README.md

 # @eddienko/jupyterlab-colabinspired-codecellbtn

 A JupyterLab extension for notebook cells that adds a set of buttons to each cell.
+The following buttons are added:

+* Run cell
+* Add cell above
+* Add cell below
+* Format code in cell (requires extension [@ryantam626/jupyterlab_code_formatter](https://github.com/ryantam626/jupyterlab_code_formatter))
+* Move cell up
+* Movel cell down
+* Delete cell

-Most of the code of this extension has been borrowed from `@ibqn/jupyterlab-codecellbtn`.
+Most of the code of this extension has been borrowed from [@ibqn/jupyterlab-codecellbtn](https://github.com/ibqn/jupyterlab-codecellbtn)

 ![screenshot](screenshot.png)